awslabs/aws-java-nio-spi-for-s3/README.md

 ### Read Only

 The current implementation only supports read operations.
-It is possible to add write operations however special consideration will be needed due to the lack of support for random writes in S3 and the read-after-write consistency of S3 objects.
+It would be possible to add write operations, however special consideration would be needed due to the lack of support for random writes in S3 and the read-after-write consistency of S3 objects.

 ### A Bucket is a `FileSystem`

-An S3 bucket is represented as a `java.nio.spi.FileSystem` using a `S3FileSystem`.
-Although buckets are globally namespaced they are owned by individual accounts, have their own permissions, regions and potentially endpoints.
+An S3 bucket is represented as a `java.nio.spi.FileSystem` using an `S3FileSystem`.
+Although buckets are globally namespaced they are owned by individual accounts, have their own permissions, regions, and potentially, endpoints.
 An application that accesses objects from multiple buckets will generate multiple `FileSystem` instances.

 ### S3 Objects are `Path`s

-Objects in S3 are analogous to files in a filesystem and are identified using `S3Path` instances which can be built using S3 uris (e.g `s3://mybucket/some-object`) or posix patterns `/some-object` from an `S3FileSystem` for `mybucket`
+Objects in S3 are analogous to files in a filesystem and are identified using `S3Path` instances which can be built using S3 uris (e.g `s3://mybucket/some-object`) or, posix patterns `/some-object` from an `S3FileSystem` for `mybucket`

 ### No hidden files

-S3 doesn't support hidden files therefore files named with a `.` prefix such as `.hidden` are not considered hidden.
+S3 doesn't support hidden files therefore objects in S3 named with a `.` prefix such as `.hidden` are not considered hidden by this library.

 ### Creation time and Last modified time

-S3 objects to not have a creation time and modification of an S3 object is actually a re-write of the object so these are both given the same date (represented as a `FileTime`).
-If for some reason a last modified time cannot be determined the Unix Epoch time is used.
+Creation time and Last modified time are always identical.
+S3 objects do not have a creation time, and modification of an S3 object is actually a re-write of the object so these are both given the same date (represented as a `FileTime`).
+If for some reason a last modified time cannot be determined the Unix Epoch zero-time is used.

 ### No symbolic links

-S3 doesn't support symbolic links therefore no `S3Path` is a symbolic link and any NIO `LinkOption`s are ignored.
+S3 doesn't support symbolic links therefore no `S3Path` is a symbolic link and any NIO `LinkOption`s are ignored when resolving
+`Path`s.

 ### Posix-like path representations

-Technically, S3 doesn't have directories there are only buckets and keys.
+Technically, S3 doesn't have directories - there are only buckets and keys.
 For example, in `s3://mybucket/path/to/file/object` the bucket name is `mybucket` and the key would be `/path/to/file/object`.
-By convention the use of `/` in a key is thought of as a path separator, therefore `object` could be inferred to be a file in a directory called `/path/to/file/` even though that directory technically doesn't exist.
-This package will infer directories under what we call "posix like" path representations.
-The logic of these is encoded in the `PosixLikePathRepresentation` object.
+By convention, the use of `/` in a key is thought of as a path separator.
+Therefore, `object` could be inferred to be a file in a directory called `/path/to/file/` even though that directory technically doesn't exist.
+This package will infer directories under what we call "posix-like" path representations.
+The logic of these is encoded in the `PosixLikePathRepresentation` object and described below.

 #### Directories

 An `S3Path` is inferred to be a directory if the path ends with `/`, `/.` or `/..` or contains only `.` or `..`.

-All of these paths are inferred to be directories `/dir/`, `/dir/.`, `/dir/..`.
-However `dir` cannot be inferred to be a directory.
+For example, these paths are inferred to be directories `/dir/`, `/dir/.`, `/dir/..`.
+However `dir` and `/dir` cannot be inferred to be a directory.
-This is a divergence from a true POSIX filesystem where if `/dir/` is a directory then `/dir` must also be a directory.
+This is a divergence from a true POSIX filesystem where if `/dir/` is a directory then `/dir` and `dir` relative to `/` must also be a directory.
 S3 holds no metadata that can be used to make this inference.

 #### Working directory

 As directories don't exist and are only inferred there is no concept of being "in a directory".
 Therefore, the working directory is always the root and `/object` `./object` and `object` can be inferred to be the same file.
-In addition `../object` will also be the same file as you may not navigate past the root and no error will be produced if you attempt to.
+In addition `../object` will also be the same file as you may not navigate above the root and no error will be produced if you attempt to.

 #### Relative path resolution

-Although there are no working directories paths may be resolved relative to one another as long as one is a directory.
+Although there are no working directories, paths may be resolved relative to one another as long as one is a directory.
 So if `some/path` was resolved relative to `/this/location/` then the resulting path is `/this/location/some/path`.

-Because directories are inferred, you may not resolve `some/path` relative to `/this/location` as the latter cannot be inferred to be a directory (at lacks a trailing `/`).
+Because directories are inferred, you may not resolve `some/path` relative to `/this/location` as the latter cannot be inferred to be a directory (it lacks a trailing `/`).

 #### Resolution of `..` and `.`

-The Posix path special symbols `.` and `..` are treated as they would be in a normal Posix path.
+The POSIX path special symbols `.` and `..` are treated as they would be in a normal POSIX path.
 Note that this could cause some S3 objects to be effectively invisible to this implementation.
-For example `s3://mybucket/foo/./baa` is an allowed S3 URI that *not* equivalent to `s3://mybucket/foo/baa` even though this library will resolve the path `/foo/./baa` to `/foo/baa`.
+For example `s3://mybucket/foo/./baa` is an allowed S3 URI that is *not* equivalent to `s3://mybucket/foo/baa` even though this library will resolve the path `/foo/./baa` to `/foo/baa`.

 ## Building this library

-The library uses the gradle build system and targets Java 1.8.
+The library uses the gradle build system and targets Java 1.8 to allow it to be used in many contexts.
 To build you can simply run:

 ```shell
 ./gradlew build
 ```

-This will run all unit tests and then generate a jar file in `libs` with the name `s3fs-spi-<version>.jar`
+This will run all unit tests and then generate a jar file in `libs` with the name `s3fs-spi-<version>.jar`.
+Note that although the compiled JAR targets Java 1.8 a later version of the JDK may be needed to run Gradle itself.

 ### Shadowed Jar with dependencies